MikeAgb/LeetCode/README.md

 Return the length of the longest substring containing the same letter you can get after performing the above operations.

+## 647. Palindromic Substrings (Medium)

+Given a string s, return the number of palindromic substrings in it.
+A string is a palindrome when it reads the same backward as forward.
+A substring is a contiguous sequence of characters within the string.

 ## 651. 4 Keys Keyboard (Medium)

 Imagine you have a special keyboard with the following keys: